 Described as The Addams Family Country Home or Charlie & The Chocolate Factory for adults our Grade 2 listed 5 -floor Tower Brewery was designed by William Bradford of London.
 The brewing process is spread over 5 floors with each one offering different sights, sounds and smells!

 We have converted our original yeast cellar into a private bar, ideal for photo shoots.

 Installed in 1899 it was used to provide the motive power that the brewery needed to produce its beer and it is believed to be the last steam engine in the country that can still be used for its original purpose.

 Supplied in 1899 by Nalder and Nalder of Wantage, this is another example of original machinery which is still used everyday to crush the malt.

 This is a process at Hook Norton Brewery that has not changed in 100 years.
 The crushed malt is mixed with hot liquor through a masher which then feeds down into one of the two mash tuns.

-We still use the original stable block which is home to our working Shire Horses - Nelson and Major.
+We still use the original stable block which is home to our working Shire Horses - Nelson, Major, Winston and Lucas.
 The horses deliver beer to local pubs using a traditional dray.

 See us in action

 Here's a short film showing the brewery, steam engine, shire horses and of course our beer!

 If you are interested in filming or photographing at the Brewery please get in touch.